What we know about the shooting death of conservative activist Charlie Kirk

 Authorities are still searching for a suspect

+Authorities are asking anyone with footage or information about the shooting to share it with the FBI's digital tip line.
+Bohls said the agency has received 130 tips as of Thursday morning, stressing that none are too small and all will be investigated.

+"Any attack on the First Amendment is an attack on the very foundation of our democracy," Bohls added.
+"That is why we will relentlessly pursue this case and the shooter until we find him."

-The search for the shooter has been the subject of considerable confusion and apparent false starts.
+The search for the shooter had been the subject of considerable confusion and apparent false starts on Wednesday.

 Just after 6 p.m.
 ET, FBI Director Kash Patel tweeted that "the subject for the horrific shooting" was in custody.
 Utah Gov. Spencer Cox similarly said at a press conference that a person of interest was in custody, but that the investigation was ongoing.